abenevaut/docker-kata/006-create-web-api/README.md

 <details>
   <summary>Solution</summary>

-The is not much to do to run the app in a container.
+There isn't much to do to run the app in a container.

 Following, which project template to choose to create a new project in Visual Studio.